Ask A Question

 What is an irrevocable trust?

-An irrevocable trust is a type of trust that cannot be modified or amended.
+is a type of trust that cannot be modified or amended.
 Once the trust has been drafted and finalized, no part of the trust document may be changed.
 Due to its rigidness, one may have difficulty in handling the trust and may have many questions about it.
 Answered below are some of the commonly asked questions about irrevocable trusts by the Experts.

 Can the beneficiary of an irrevocable trust use the money from the trust without informing the trustee or the creator?